ipzero209/cps_bot/README.md

 > Sample instructions for Ubuntu/Debian
   1. Download 8.0 (or later) PAN-OS MIBs from https://www.paloaltonetworks.com/documentation/misc/snmp-mibs
-  2. Copy the MIBs as '.xtx' files to the proper location.
+  2. Copy the MIBs as '.txt' files to the proper location.
 On Ubuntu/Debian systems this location is /usr/share/mibs
   3. Modify your snmp.conf file to include the PAN MIBs.
     A. snmp.conf file is located at /etc/snmp.
 If it doesn't exist, you can create it.
     B. Add 'mibs +ALL' to snmp.conf